“How are my customers doing on their journey with our brand?”

 A successful customer journey can lead to conversion and sales, whereas an unsuccessful one can lead to the loss of a customer.

-To measure how successful a customer journey is, brands can rely on customer journey analytics.
-Here are the 14 metrics they should track, analyze and optimize.
+To measure how successful a customer journey is, brands can rely on customer journey analytics tools.
+Here are the 14 metrics they should track, analyze, and optimize.

 1. Website Visits

-As a metric, website visits or sessions refer to the total number of times a user navigates to a website and any of its pages.
+As a customer journey analytics metric, website visits or sessions refer to the total number of times a user navigates to a website and any of its pages.

-This is one of the most basic metrics to track as it shows a visitor’s intention to learn more about your company and product.
+This is one of the most basic metrics in customer journey tracking as it shows a visitor’s intention to learn more about your company and product.

 To make sure the visit was intentional, analytics tools generally only add towards the website visit count instances in which at least one web page has loaded.

-Closely related to this metric are clicks, which represent the number of clicks a visitor makes on any given web page of your website and sessions, which measure the length of time the visitor spends on your website.
+Closely related to this customer journey mapping metric are clicks, which represent the number of clicks a visitor makes on any given web page of your website, and sessions, which measure the length of time the visitor spends on your website.

-These are all customer behaviors that are telling of customer satisfaction with the web content and overall customer experience.
+These are all customer behaviors that are telling of customer satisfaction with the web content and overall user experience.

 2. Page Scroll Length